MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 ### Configure Network

 The default network configuration for the Windows Container Quick Starts is to have the containers connected to a virtual switch configured with Network Address Translation (NAT).
 Because of this, in order to connect to an application running inside of a container, a port on the container host needs to be mapped to a port on the container.
 This can be done with the `Add-NetNatStaticMapping` command.
+For more information on Network Address Translation in Containers, see Container Networking.

 For this exercise, a website will be hosted on IIS running inside of a container.
-To access the website on port 80, map port 80 of the container host to port 80 of the container.
+To access the website on port 80, map port 80 of the container hosts IP address to port 80 of the containers IP address.

 > NOTE – if running multiple containers on your host you will need to verify the IP address of the container and also that port 80 of the host is not already mapped to a running container.